kzrtn/neocities-static-site-generator/README.md

 * Nunjucks
 * MarkdownIt
 * Browser-server
-* Concurrently

 ## To-do:
 * ~~Add ability for posts to include images~~ DONE
-* Add an easier way for users to install this with the templates, configs, etc
+* ~~Add an easier way for users to install this with the templates, configs, etc~~
 * Fix this readme, it's not comprehensible enough
 * Write unit tests for this (I FEEL like there are bugs but I can't tell yet)
-* (bug) Browser-server is not working properly on MacOS
 * Add ability for different markdown posts to link to different blog templates
+* Add `npx simpler-ssg build` option for builders who don't want to serve
 * (maybe) write my own markdown parser